New educational materials for bowel management after spinal cord injury.

 My research revealed a clear need for a more personal and thorough set of educational materials for the bowel program.

-I decided to explore the idea of having a bowel kit, because it would be able to deliver supplies as well as educational materials, and also because it seemed more like a gift, which fits the personal nature of the bowel program and the need of new patients and their families to feel more connected to the hospital through their transition to home.
+I decided to explore the idea of having a bowel kit, because it would be able to deliver supplies as well as educational materials, and also because it seemed more like a gift.
+This fits the personal nature of the bowel program and the need of new patients and their families to feel more connected to the hospital through their transition to home.

 I reached out to the wheelchair users who uploaded videos about the bowel program.
-I was able to interview one uploader in depth about his experiences with the bowel program during recovery, his experiences now, and what advice he would give to new patients.
+I was able to interview one veteran wheelchair user in depth about his experiences with the bowel program during recovery, his experiences now, and what advice he would give to new patients.

 He emphasized the importance of independence, being able to try out specific products, and not catastrophizing what soon becomes part of daily life.